 Academic

-Explore below to learn more about academic life in the Prep School
+Learn more about academic life at Leweston Prep School

 Ages & Structure

-• Pre‑Prep (Ages 4–7) — Reception, Prep 1 and Prep 2.
+- Pre‑Prep (Ages 4–7, Reception, Prep 1 and Prep 2).
+At Leweston Prep, our Pre‑Prep provides a warm, secure start to the prep school curriculum.
 Each class has an experienced class teacher for security and continuity, supported by teaching assistants in larger classes.

 "Leweston is a caring school with lovely staff who know their pupils well and provide them with opportunities to grow in both independence and confidence.
 They provide a rounded education in a lovely setting with a wide range of activities available to all. "